 The analysis of aid effectiveness typically uses cross-country growth regressions with the simultaneity between aid and growth dealt with using instrumental variable methods.
 I shall argue in the next section that there has been a good deal of misunderstanding in the literature about the use of instrumental variables.
-Econometric analysis has changed its focus over the years, away from the analysis of models derived from theory toward much looser specifications that are statistical representations of program evaluation.
-With me for several years, whose own work on causality has greatly influenced me, and who pointed me toward other important work; to Jim Heckman, who has long thought deeply about these issues, and many of whose views are recounted here; and to the late David Freedman, who consistently and effectively fought against the (mis)use of technique as a substitute for substance and thought.
-None of which removes the need for the usual disclaimer, that the views expressed here are entirely my own.
-I acknowledge financial support from NIA through grant P01 AG05842- 14 to the National Bureau of Economic Research.

-this shift, instrumental variables have moved from being solutions to a well-defined problem of inference to being devices that induce quasi-randomization.
-Old and new understandings of instruments coexist, leading to errors, misunderstandings, and confusion, as well as unfortunate and unnecessary rhetorical barriers between disciplines working on the same problems.
+Econometric analysis has changed its focus over the years, away from the analysis of models derived from theory towards much looser specifications that are statistical representations of program evaluation.
+With this shift, instrumental variables have moved from being solutions to a well-defined problem of inference to being devices that induce quasi-randomization.
+Old and new understandings of instruments co-exist, leading to errors, misunderstandings and confusion, as well as unfortunate and unnecessary rhetorical barriers between disciplines working on the same problems.
 These abuses of technique have contributed to a general skepticism about the ability of econometric analysis to answer these big questions.

-A similar state of affairs exists in the microeconomic area, in the analysis of the effectiveness of individual programs and projects, such as the construction of infrastructuredams, roads, water supply, electricity-and in the delivery of services-education, health, or policing.
+A similar state of affairs exists in the microeconomic area, in the analysis of the effectiveness of individual programs and projects, such as the construction of infrastructure-dams, roads, water supply, electricity-and in the delivery of services-education, health or policing.
 There is frustration with aid organizations, particularly the World Bank, for allegedly failing to learn from its projects and to build up a systematic catalog of what works and what does not.
-In addition, some of the skepticism about macro econometrics extends to micro econometrics, so that there has been a movement away from such methods and toward randomized controlled trials.
+In addition, some of the skepticism about macro econometrics extends to micro econometrics, so that there has been a movement away from such methods and towards randomized controlled trials.
 According to Esther Duflo, one of the leaders of the new movement in development, "Creating a culture in which rigorous randomized evaluations are promoted, encouraged, and financed has the potential to revolutionize social policy during the 21st century, just as randomized trials revolutionized medicine during the 20th," this from a 2004 Lancet editorial headed "The World Bank is finally embracing science."

-In section 4 of this paper, I shall argue that, under ideal circumstances, randomized evaluations of projects are useful for obtaining a convincing estimate of the average effect of a program or project.
+In Section 4 of this paper, I shall argue that under ideal circumstances, randomized evaluations of projects are useful for obtaining a convincing estimate of the average effect of a program or project.
 The price for this success is a focus that is too narrow and too local to tell us "what works" in development, to design policy, or to advance scientific knowledge about development processes.

-Project evaluations, whether using randomized controlled trials or nonexperimental methods, are unlikely to disclose the secrets of development nor, unless they are guided by theory that is itself open to revision, are they likely to be the basis for a cumulative research program that might lead to a better understanding of development.
+Project evaluations, whether using randomized controlled trials or non-experimental methods, are unlikely to disclose the secrets of development nor, unless they are guided by theory that is itself open to revision, are they likely to be the basis for a cumulative research program that might lead to a better understanding of development.
 This argument applies a fortiori to instrumental variables strategies that are aimed at generating quasi-experiments; the value of econometric methods cannot and should not be assessed by how closely they approximate randomized controlled trials.
-Following Nancy Cartwright (2007a, 2007b), I argue that evidence from randomized controlled trials can have no special priority.
-Randomization is not a gold standard because "there is no gold standard" Cartwright (2007a.)
-Randomized controlled trials cannot automatically trump other evidence, they do not occupy any special place in some hierarchy of evidence, nor does it make sense to refer to them as "hard" while other methods are "soft."
+Following Cartwright (2007a, b), I argue that evidence from randomized controlled trials can have no special priority.
+Randomization is not a gold standard because "there is no gold standard," Cartwright (2007a.)
+Randomized controlled trials cannot automatically trump other evidence, they do not occupy any special place in some hierarchy of evidence, nor does it make sense to refer to them as "hard" while other methods are "soft".
 These rhetorical devices are just that; metaphor is not argument, nor does endless repetition make it so.